A Guide to the best things to do in remarkable Rouen

 Rouen was the place of the martyrdom of Joan of Arc, the famous French hero who was captured by the British and then condemned to be burned in 1431, at the Place du Vieux Marché.
 Rouen is also nicknamed the “City of 100 bell towers” by the famous writer Victor Hugo.

 The city’s art scene has been the centre of attraction for painters for centuries.
-Monet painted more than thirty views of Rouen Cathedral in 1892–93.
+Monet the impressionist painted more than thirty views of Rouen Cathedral in 1892–93.
 Pissarro and Gauguin and less well-known figures including Angrand, Léon-Jules Lemaître, Charles Frechon and Joseph Delattre, who founded the Rouen school.

 Rouen has the most listed historical buildings of any city in France.
 The town comprises about 2,000 half-timbered houses, of which half have been restored.
 The State has listed 227 houses as historical monuments.
 This makes Rouen one of the first six cities in France in terms of historic architectural richness, despite the destruction during the Second World War when a quarter of the houses in the town’s centre were burnt down.